-The student must maintain a no smaller score of 1.00 in first 25% (1/4) of the time of study and to be increasing in proportion until reaching 1,50 in 50% that is (1/2) of the time of study to managing to finish and to graduate with a no smaller score of 2.00.
-All students who do not obtain the minimum of SAP in a time indicated by the policy will be given administrative withdrawal.
+The student must maintain a no smaller score of 1.00 in first 25% (1/4) of the time of study and to be increasing in proportion until reaching 1.50 in 50% that is (1/2) of the time of study to managing to finish and to graduate with a no smaller score of 2.00 C federal regulations, 34 C.F.R. §668.34(a)(4)(ii).
+Any student who does not obtain the minimum SAP in the time indicated by the policy, the student does not satisfactorily meet his academic progress for the established period and will be placed on a probationary period during the following academic cycle.